google/osdfir-infrastructure/docs/installing-on-gke.md

 and manage Google Cloud resources.
 2. [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): The Kubernetes
 command-line tool that allows you to configure Kubernetes clusters.
-3. [Helm](https://helm.sh/): The package manager for Kubernetes to which we will be installing OSDFIR Infrastructure with.
+3. [Helm](https://helm.sh/): The package manager for Kubernetes, which we will use to install OSDFIR Infrastructure with.

 ℹ️ We recommend using [Google Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell) when following this tutorial.
 It already has the required software installed by default.